mapping-cool/GIS-Porfolio/README.md

 # Geographic Information Systems (GIS) \ Geographic Information Science (GISc) Portfolio

 This repository serves as a knowledge base for my GIS research and projects for academic, self learning, and hobby purposes.
 The majority of the projects are done utilizing ArcGIS, Python, and PostgreSQL.
-Presented in the form of Maps, PDFs of reasearch, and Powepoint presentations.
+Presented in the form of Maps, PDFs of reasearch, and Powerpoint presentations.

 For a more visually pleasant experience for browsing the portfolio, check out [mapping.cool](https://mapping.cool) or [https://chasevanschoonhoven.com](chasevanschoonhoven.com)